8 Indian tourists die due to possible gas leak in Nepal resort

 Tragedy struck a group of 15 tourists from Kerala in Nepal when eight of them, including four minors, died after they fell unconscious probably due to a gas leak from a heater in their room at a mountainous resort, police said, amidst cold wave in the Himalayan region.
 The Indian nationals were airlifted to HAMS hospital in Kathmandu where they were pronounced dead on arrival, Superintendent of Police Sushil Singh Rathaur said.

 Makwanpur police said the victims might have fallen unconscious due to asphyxiation.
-"All eight were airlifted and brought to hospital in Kathmandu.
-A doctor from the Indian mission was also immediately sent to the concerned hospital to check on welfare of patients and to provide necessary assistance,"
+"All eight were airlifted and brought to the hospital in Kathmandu.
+A doctor from the Indian mission was also immediately sent to the concerned hospital to check on the welfare of patients and to provide necessary assistance," a source at the Indian Embassy in Kathmandu told PTI.

-sources at the Indian Embassy in Kathmandu said.
-"We have now been informed that all eight patients did not survive," they added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)